iaurman/efb-msg-filter/README.md

 # efb-msg-filter

-Filter Only Shoudao Message Only for EQS.
+Filter Only Shoudao Message Only both EQS and EWS.

+# Purpose

+- Block "收到" message from group chats in EQS and EWS.
+Messages from private chats won't be effected at all.
+- Also, it blocks some group system messages from cqhttp (an EQS client) like " joined the group ".

 # Notice

-- This script is very poorly written, works only with EQS.
-If you have EWS, it might NOT function normally!!!
-- It blocks "收到" message from group chat.
-Messages from private chat won't be effected at all.
-- If you wish to block other message from group chat, there isn't a conf file for now.
-Feel free to fork/copy this repository then rewrite it.
-Or you can simply add another if in the script.
+If you wish to block other messages, see this as a template.
+I didn't bother to write a conf file.
+Feel free to fork.

 # Installation